Looking for sponsors?

 LIMETREE MUSIC & ARTS FESTIVAL

-Limetree Music & Arts Festival is now in its third year and is becoming well respected in the Festival arena, having been nominated for Best Small Festival and Best Live Performances in the 2008 and 2009 Festival of the Year Awards.
+Limetree Music & Arts Festival is becoming well respected in the Festival arena, having been nominated for Best Small Festival and Best Live Performances in the Festival of the Year Awards.
 The festival attracts a mature, professional audience with its core appeal being to young families.
-The business's turnover is doubling year on year and in 2010 is expected to hit all its targets for attendees.
+The business's turnover is doubling year on year.
 Operated and managed by a small team headed by Sean Birdsall, a Finance Director in a successful construction company, the festival has attracted masses of good PR and publicity which can be viewed online or sent to anyone who registers an interest.
 Sponsors will have exclusivity and various options can be discussed.
 "We are now getting national coverage in print and will be expecting some TV coverage in the near future.
 The festival would be particularly attractive to a drinks company, as Limetree operates its own bars and could offer a fully exclusive deal with a drinks operator, including them in all direct marketing materials (100,000+ A5 flyers) and incorporating a full web presence.
 Bespoke deals are available, so please do get in touch".
 Contact: Sean Birdsall, Managing Director.
 Address: 10 Scarthingwell Park, Barkton Ash, Leeds LS24 9PG.
 Tel.: 01937 557812.
 Fax: 07941 477067.
 E-mail: sean@limetreefestival.co.uk.

 link to website